CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ### Rebooting or rebuilding a desktop

+**Restarting a desktop**

-If the virtual desktop or software has become unresponsive, you can use this option to reboot (or restart) your desktop.
-All the files/ software saved on the virtual desktop will remain available after the reboot.
+If your virtual desktop or software becomes unresponsive, you can restart it.
+After the restart, all files and software saved on the virtual desktop will remain accessible.

 !!!
 Note
-    You don't need to reboot your desktop if the Data Gateway application becomes unresponsive (for example, because old sessions are still running in the background).
-Instead, you can use the terminal to check the ID number of the running process and stop it.
-Contact us at servicedesk@csc.fi (subject: Sensitive data) for support.
+    If the Data Gateway application becomes unresponsive due to old sessions running in the background, there's no need to restart your desktop.
+Instead, you can utilize the terminal to identify and halt the process.
+For assistance, please contact us at servicedesk@csc.fi , subject "Sensitive data."

-To reboot a virtual machine:
+To Restart a Virtual Desktop:

-1- Close all the programs, save/close all the files and log out from the virtual desktop to prevent data corruption.
+    1- Close all programs and ensure you save/close any files to prevent data corruption.

-2-  On the SD Desktop homepage, click on _Go To SD Desktop Management_;
+    2- Go to the SD Desktop homepage and select "Go To SD Desktop Management."

-3- Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click _Options _ and select _Reboot_.
+    3- Under "Available desktops," choose the relevant virtual desktop.
+On the right side of the same row, click "Options" and then select "Reboot."

-4- A message will ask to confirm the operation, which can take up to 30 minutes.
+    4- Confirm the operation when prompted.
+The process may take up to 30 minutes.

+**Rebuilding a desktop**

-If the virtual desktop or software has become obsolete, you can use this option to rebuild your virtual desktop.
+If your virtual desktop or software is outdated, you have the option to rebuild it.

 !!!
 Note
-    This operation will delete all the files/software or scripts imported into the virtual desktop, and you will delete the entire virtual workspace.
-Only       the files saved in the volume will still be available.
-Please contact us at servicedesk@csc.fi before using this option.
+    Rebuilding the virtual desktop will erase all files, software, or scripts imported into it.
+The entire virtual workspace will be reset, excluding files saved in the volume.
+Please reach out to us at servicedesk@csc.fi before proceeding.

-To reboot a virtual desktop:
+To Rebuild a Virtual Desktop:

-1. On the SD Desktop homepage, click on _Go To SD Desktop Management_;
+    1- On the SD Desktop homepage, click "Go To SD Desktop Management."

-2. Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Options _ and select _Rebuilt_.
+    2- From the list of "Available desktops," select the appropriate virtual desktop.
+On the right side of that row, click "Options" and choose "Rebuild."

-3. A message will ask to confirm the operation, which can take up to 30 minutes.
+    3- Confirm the operation when prompted.
+The process may take up to 30 minutes.

  [![Desktop-volume](images/desktop/desktop-reboot-rebuilt.png)](images/desktop/desktop-reboot-rebuilt.png)

 ### Deleting a desktop